 Things to do on Paxos at sea

-You’d be hard pushed to visit any Greek island and not want to take a boat tour around it.
+You’ll be hard pushed to visit any Greek island and not want to take a boat tour around it.
 Paxos is no different.

 A boat tour around Paxos revealed many wonders such as the beautiful naturally formed arch, formed as part of a collapsed sea cave.
 Also called “Kamara”, Tripitos Arch can be found on the south coast.

 A lot of Ionian Islands offer blue caves – indeed, Zakynthos is famous for its blue caves and shipwreck beach.
-The blue caves of Paxos on the west coast are stunning – and all the better because there not as spoilt by tourism.
+The blue caves of Paxos on the west coast are stunning – and all the better because there not as spoilt by over tourism.

 Last but not least, a boat trip to Antipaxos is a must.
 It’s literally only 1.9 sq miles in size and only has a resident population of about 20!
 It comes alive in the summer though, with beach bars and tavernas opening up.
 A swim in the blue waters of Voutoumi beach is definitely recommended.

 Things to do on Paxos – Traditional village

 Most of the towns are focused around the coast.
 There are a handful of inland villages, more hamlets than anything else.
 My favourite was Magazia – a delightful small hamlet with two tavernas and church, plus small ‘supermarket’.